phonegap/phonegap-docs/docs/1-getting-started/4-run-your-app/1-desktop.html.md

 url: getting-started/4-run-your-app/desktop
 layout: subpage
 tab: Desktop
-next: 1-getting-started/5-perfect-your-app.html.md
+next: 1-getting-started/5-going-further.html.md
 ---

-You can use the *PhoneGap Developer App* paired with the *PhoneGap Desktop App* to immediately preview your app on a device without installing platform SDKs, registering devices, or compiling code.
+You can use the **PhoneGap Developer App** paired with the **PhoneGap Desktop App** to immediately preview your app on a device without installing platform SDKs, registering devices, or compiling code.

 The PhoneGap Desktop App starts a small web server to host your project and returns the server address for you to use from the PhoneGap Developer App running on your mobile device.
 It's started automatically upon project creation, but you can also hit the play button to start a project that's currently inactive.